Concordium/concordium-wallet-proxy/README.md

 }
 ```

-The key part is `transfersuccess` as the outcome.
+The key part is `transferSuccess` as the outcome.

 In case of failure for different reasons the `outcome` field can contain one of the following
-- "InvalidTargetAccount"
+- "invalidTargetAccount"
-- "NonExistentAmount"
+- "nonExistentAmount"
-- "MalformedTransaction"
+- "malformedTransaction"
-- "InsufficientEnergy"
+- "insufficientEnergy"

 ## Errors